Self-Managed Super Fund – for up to 6 members

 Well the ATO believes you can.
 In SMSFR 2010/2:

 Andrew works for a large international group of companies.
 He and his wife, Jane, are trustees and members of their SMSF.
 From 1 February 2009 Andrew is transferred to an overseas company for an indefinite period of time.
 In accordance with the relevant State legislation, Andrew and his wife each execute an enduring power of attorney in favour of their friend and retired accountant, Trevor.
-In addition, Andrew and Jane both resign as trustees of their SMSF and appoint Trevor as the trustee.
+In addition, Andrew and Jane both resigned as trustees of their SMSF and appointed Trevor as the trustee.
 The appointment of Trevor as trustee is in accordance with the terms of the trust deed.
 Other than the fact that Andrew and Jane are not trustees of the SMSF, the superannuation fund satisfies the other requirements of the definition of an SMSF in subsection 17A(1).

 Trevor is a legal personal representative of both of the members, Andrew and Jane, by virtue of holding an enduring power of attorney in respect of each of them.
 In addition, Trevor is now the trustee of the SMSF in place of both Andrew and Jane.
 Once appointed as trustee, Trevor is subject to civil and criminal penalties in the event that he breaches his duties.
 Provided that the enduring power of attorney remains valid during the period Trevor is the trustee and given that the other requirements of subparagraph 17A(3)(b)(ii) are satisfied, the superannuation fund continues to satisfy the definition of an SMSF in subsection 17A(1), notwithstanding that Andrew and Jane are no longer trustees.